neithernut/dr.w.falls/doc/design/Gameplay.md

 prevent configurations with four or more viruses of the same colour forming a vertical or horizontal row.

-This problem we can solve by introducing a trait requiring a function mapping a position to a colour, and defining the detection function based on that trait.
+This problem we can solve by implementing `IndexMut` with out row and column index types for the preparation field, and defining a trait which allows querying the colour of a tile.
+The detection function can then be implemented based on those two traits.
-The trait can then be implemented for both the field and the map used for generating the distribution.